chanomon/virtualization/README.md

 $ sudo start ttyS0
 ```
 After that you should be able to connect to the serial console from the host.
 Don't forget to press Enter once connected.
+### Virtualization and set up for tonalli
+For virtualization of tonalli system, execute ```sudo ./virt-install-2.sh``` make sure you and file have necesary permissions.
+make necesary changes if you need

+Then enter in to the virtual machine and execute "sudo ./setup.sh".
+Remember the virtual machin instalation, this script should be loaded in  ```source=/path/inside/host``` so you'll locate the file in ```target=/path/inside/guest``` inside the VM.

 ### Start virtual machine (domain)
 ```console